1873 Melbourne Cup

 The 1873 Melbourne Cup was a two-mile handicap horse race which took place on Thursday, 6 November 1873.

-This year was the thirteenth running of the Melbourne Cup.
+This was the thirteenth running of the Melbourne Cup.

 Don Juan's victory was a controversial one.
 Immediately following the race Don Juan's victory was called into question and a protest was lodged.
 The Sydney Mail reported on 22 November that the protest claimed the horse was a year older than his stated four years of age.
 There were also rumours that Don Juan was substituted for a better horse.
 The protest was dismissed and the rumours were never proven.
-Don Juan won by three and a half lengths in a new record time of 3:36.0.